Aaron98990/ways-of-the-game/handball.md

 > Not every touch of a player’s hand/arm with the ball is an offense.

 When the arm is close to the body, it is not unnaturally bigger.
+On the goal line, the amount of bigness of the hand/arms allowed is none due to the goal scoring opportunity.
 After the ball hits an arm, the arm may look farther apart then it originally was before the contact.
 - The arm is close to the body and not bigger.
 [No handball.](https://www.youtube.com/watch?v=J2NYg4tmQa4) / [No handball.](https://www.youtube.com/watch?v=e9kbNnQWyXU)
 - The arm is in a "chicken wing" shape [Handball.](https://youtu.be/nSQmRSoMvtw?feature=shared&t=293)
 - (More examples) The struck part is unnaturally bigger.
 [Handball.](https://youtu.be/vl1DSIjXPnQ?t=180) / [Handball.](https://youtu.be/rN9I23szfx4?feature=shared&t=382) / [Handball.](https://youtu.be/Y0eWXnECHiw?feature=shared&t=165) / [Handball.](https://youtu.be/UbmKlHk2pgE?feature=shared&t=217) / [Handball.](https://youtu.be/6ipRs3c5WiU?feature=shared&t=151)
 <!-- Premier says the above (Leicester City v.
 Wolves 11/8/2020) is not a handball https://youtu.be/6ipRs3c5WiU?feature=shared&t=151 https://www.premierleague.com/news/2204759 in 1:15 of the video - I totally disagree.  -->
 - A natural running motion may or may not be considered unnaturally bigger depending on the context.
 [Subjective call.](https://youtu.be/SVhpgEAndsw?feature=shared&t=43)
+- A defender on or near the goal line, if the hand/arm is the first contact of the ball, it should be considered handball unless the arm is completely with the body.
+This includes a defender attempting to head the ball.
+[Handball.](https://youtu.be/oqCT_nKp4Xo?feature=shared&t=6m45s) [Handball.](https://youtu.be/bg3psAYfOv8?feature=shared)

 > A player is considered to have made their body unnaturally bigger when the position of their hand/arm is not a consequence of, or justifiable by, the player’s body movement for that specific situation.